Dr Sadhvi Dar

 - Member of the Centre for Research in Equality and Diversity (CRED)

-- Liu, H., Dar, S., Brewis, D, and Dy, A. (forthcoming, 2021) Special Issue on: Anti-racism in the age of white supremacy and backlash, Equality Diversity and Inclusion: A review.
+- Liu, H., Dy, A., Dar, S., and Brewis, D. (2021) Special Issue editors: Anti-racism in the age of white supremacy and backlash, Equality Diversity and Inclusion: A review.

 - Inchley, M., Dar, S., Pujara, S, and Baker, S. (2019).
 The Verbatim Formula: Caring for care leavers in the neoliberal university, Research in Drama Education, 24(3): 413-419.